Skip to content

 Next is the investment rate of return, which could be a savings account yield or another investment like a mutual fund, stocks, etc. It’s essentially what your money could be making elsewhere.

-The rate of return defaults at 2.3%, which is higher than most savings accounts and CD rates right now, but probably lower than what one might earn in the stock market.
+The rate of return defaults to 7%, which is higher than most savings accounts and CD rates right now, but possibly what one might earn in the stock market over time.
 It’s important to measure the investment return of buying real estate vs. some other security.

 Finally, yes, finally, enter how long you plan to stay in the property, because to accurately gauge buying vs. renting, you have to pretend to sell the place at some point.

-Okay, we’re done, now hit compute and you’ll see the results.
-You can also tick the “Show gain vs term graph” to see an illustration if you like pictures.
-The chart will show you the potential gain over time depending on how long you indicate you’ll keep the home.
+Okay, we’re done, now hit “Compare Costs” and you’ll see the results.
+The calculator will show you the potential gain over time depending on how long you indicate you’ll keep the home.

-You can also click on “Calculator results detail” to dig into all the numbers a bit more to see how the calculator came up with the answer.
+You can also click on “Show Full Cost Breakdown” to dig into all the numbers a bit more to see how the calculator came up with the answer.